-GHANA GLOBAL will extend invitations to directors of incubators and accelerators, startup founders, and academics from the U.S. and Ghana to co-organize annual gatherings.
+GHANA GLOBAL will extend invitations to directors of incubators and accelerators, startup founders, and academics from the U.S. and Ghana to co-organize or attend annual virtual gatherings.
 This site will serve as an access point for such events while showcasing research and insights relevant to the two entrepreneurial communities.

 Conferences and symposia will feature investment and advisor opportunities between the two communities, as well as market-applied research collaborations.